BUY TICKETS: tskw.org

 Writer Ben Harrison tells the true story of Count von Cosel and Elena Hoyos, and a passion that defied death.

-Coming Valentine’s Day 2018: the richly reimagined, darkly humorous, true tale of the extreme lengths one man was willing to go for love.
-“Undying Love: A Key West Musical,” written by Ben Harrison, premieres February 14 at The Studios of Key West, and runs for a limited engagement of ten shows through March 3.
+The richly reimagined, darkly humorous, true tale of the extreme lengths one man was willing to go for love.
+“Undying Love: A Key West Musical,” written by Ben Harrison, premiered February 14 at The Studios of Key West, and runs for a limited engagement of ten shows through March 3.

 It was 1930 in Key West when radiologist Count von Cosel x-rayed the chest of his terminally-ill patient Elena Hoyos, setting in motion a series of bizarre events that would shock the world.